Bcicenas/personal_manager/README.md

 # To do list
  - Tasks
  - See tasks in calendar
+ - Change task deadline
+ - Add tasks in dashboard

 # Work in Progress
- - Create task model
- - Create new task
- - Update task
- - Delete task
+ - Change task deadline

 # Done Tasks
  - Basic FrontEnd